fleetdm/fleet/frontend/README.md

 The URL `localhost:6006` should automatically show in your browser.
 If not, visit it manually.

+As mentioned, there are two key times Storybook should be used:

+1. When building new features

+As we create new features, we re-use Fleet components often.
+Running Storybook before implementing new UI elements can clarify if new components need to be created or already exist.
+This helps us avoid duplicating code.

+2. Testing components

+After creating a component, create a new file, `component.stories.tsx`, within its directory.
+Then, fill it with the appropriate Storybook code to create a new Storybook entry.
+You will be able to visualize the component within Storybook to determine if it looks and behaves as expected.

 ## Directory Structure

 Component directories in the Fleet front-end application encapsulate the entire